equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 Determining the initial state is handled by the private method ``PlantSimulator.InitToSteadyState()``, which is handled by parsing the model set and connections by logic.

-### ModelBaseClass: Two types of inputs

-All models should inherit from ``ModelBaseClass``.

-Each model has a number of inputs that travel through the model, each with an id these are referred to as *model input IDs*.
-In addition, models support adding signals directly to the output.
-This is a feature intended for modeling disturbances.
-The IDs of such signals are referred to as *additive input IDs*.

 ### Estimating disturbances and simulating their effects

 If the ``inputData`` given to the PlantSimulator includes measured pid-outputs ``u`` and process outputs ``y`` of feedback loops,